E. Howard Hunt: In media

 Hunt's involvement in Watergate was featured in the acclaimed 1976 film All the President's Men.
 Hunt was portrayed by Ed Harris in the 1995 biopic Nixon.
 In the 2019 film The Irishman, Hunt is portrayed by stage actor Daniel Jenkins.
 In the 2022 series Gaslit, Hunt is portrayed by J. C. MacKenzie.
 In the 2023 HBO miniseries White House Plumbers, Hunt is played by Woody Harrelson.

+Hunt was interviewed for the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.
 A fictionalized account of Hunt's role in the Bay of Pigs operation appears in Norman Mailer's 1991 novel Harlot's Ghost.

 On the television series The X-Files, the antagonist known as Cigarette Smoking Man (portrayed by William B. Davis) was a shadowy intelligence operative partly modeled on Hunt.
 The episode "Musings of a Cigarette Smoking Man", fleshed out the character's backstory as unsuccessful author of mystery/suspense fiction in his spare time.
 When meeting Lee Harvey Oswald, prior to the JFK assassination, he goes by the alias 'Mr. Hunt.'